stoozey/SEvent/README.md

 # SEvent
-An lightweight and easy to use event system for GameMaker You can also find it hosted on my [Itch.io page](https://stoozey.itch.io/sevent).
+An lightweight and easy to use event system for GameMaker.

+You can also find this hosted on my [Itch.io page](https://stoozey.itch.io/sevent).

 GML often encourages coding styles where objects and scripts all reference eachother directly which creates a ton of problems that over time can become _impossible_ to fix.
 Events are great for abstracting code from eachother and keeping everything tidy.
 (It's also pretty useful for networking!)